Faculty Resources – Before Classes Start

 Class Rosters/Grade Sheets

-These and other reports should be handled in a confidential manner and the information contained on them should not be disclosed to any third party.
+Instructors should handle these and other reports in a confidential manner.
+Moreoever, teachers should not disclose the information to any third party.

 Parents, spouses and other relations do not have a right to information contained in a student’s education record.

 This information is intended to provide general information and to acquaint faculty and staff with some of the privacy issues surrounding students’ educational records.
-It is not intended as nor is it a substitute for legal advice on any particular issue.
+OTC does not intend this as a substitute for legal advice on any particular issue.

 If you are in doubt about a request for student information, contact the Office of the Registrar at 417.447.6903.